jdleesmiller/CarND-Semantic-Segmentation/README.md

 - darken it with gamma correction
 - lighten it with gamma correction

 These transformations provided 6x the training data.
+Examples of the transformed data are included in `results.ipynb`.
 I also changed the training / validation split from 80/20 to 70/30 for this grid.

 The search grid was the same, except that I omitted the smallest learning rate, since it was very slow and did not score well in the first grid.
 I also enabled the JIT compiler for this grid, which seemed to reduce CPU load somewhat but did not make much difference to the overall runtime.